-- chile - Hatch green chile has been an obsession for me since we moved to Las Cruces, NM. in 1993.
+- chile - Hatch green chile has been an obsession for me since we moved to Las Cruces, New Mexico in 1993.
 We moved to Texas in 2015, so it's not as easy to get.
 I do order from The Hatch Chile Store a couple of times per year, and sometimes a visit back is well-planned and I get to bring some home.
 Otherwise, I substitute roasted poblano chiles.
 They're different but still good!

 - bell peppers - I love colorful food, so I choose red, yellow, or orange since I'm also using a green chile. 😀

 - spices - I specify my Mexican mole spice blend (because it's amazing!).
 I keep a jar on hand, and use it in to add bold flavor to lamb tacos, stews and soups, even dry-rub a chicken...
 If you're not ready to commit, I give the amounts of each spice for this recipe - ancho chile powder, cumin, cinnamon, unsweetened cocoa.

 - salsa - I created these pork fajita tacos to go with my grilled corn and black bean salsa.
 You may substitute your favorite salsa.
 Mango salsa, citrus salsa, and salsa verde are alse good options!